Bill (law): Approval

 Bills passed by the legislature usually require the approval of the head of state such as the monarch, president, or governor to become law.
 The refusal of such an approval is typically known as a veto.

-Exceptions are the Irish Free State from the abolition of the Governor-General in December 1936 to the creation of the office of President in December 1937, and Israel from its formation until today, during which period bills approved by the Oireachtas and Knesset respectively became/become law immediately (though, in Israel's case, the laws are ceremonially signed after their passage by the President).
+Exceptions are the Irish Free State from the abolition of the governor-general in December 1936 to the creation of the office of president in December 1937, and Israel from its formation until today, during which period bills approved by the Oireachtas and Knesset respectively became/become law immediately (though, in Israel's case, the laws are ceremonially signed after their passage by the president).

 In parliamentary systems, approval of the head of state is normally a formality since the head of state is a ceremonial figurehead.
 The exercise of the veto is considered a reserve power and is typically only used in rare circumstances, and the legislature can usually override the veto by a simple majority vote.
 However, in most cases, the executive – a cabinet of ministers responsible to parliament – takes a veto by the head of state into account.

 In presidential systems, the head of state is also the chief executive, and the need to receive approval can be used as a political tool by them.
-The legislature is only able to override the veto by means of a supermajority vote.
+The legislature is only able to override the veto by means of a supermajority vote in some countries such as Mexico, Kenya, and Argentina, while other presidential republics such as Brazil allow an override by merely a majority of the members of each House of Congress.

+Some vetos held by some presidents allow them to disallow some particular clauses in the bill, while approving of others, as in France, and in some cases pertaining to expenditure bills, may allow the amounts for some line items to be reduced or eliminated, as is the case for most American state governors.